Here are some of the frequently asked questions about GIT in job interviews.

 In interviews, you will be asked for various git commands that I have already explained in the git tutorial.
 Go through it.

-Now let’s start with some of the Git questions usually asked in the job interviews.
+Now let’s start with some of the Git questions for experienced candidates usually asked in the job interviews.

 Answer: Refer to this Git Lifecycle diagram.
 This will give answers to many of the git questions.